Investment Property Loans in Boston, MA in Boston, MA

 How many investment properties can I finance?

-Unlike conventional lenders who typically limit investors to 4-10 financed properties, we have no arbitrary caps on the number of investment properties you can finance.
-Your capacity depends on portfolio cash flow, property values, and your experience managing multiple properties.
-Many of our clients own 20, 50, or more properties with financing arranged through our portfolio lending programs.
-We evaluate your overall portfolio performance rather than counting properties.
+Hard Money Lender of Boston has no arbitrary cap on the number of investment properties you can finance.
+Your borrowing capacity is determined by portfolio cash flow, property values, and your demonstrated track record — not a rigid property count.
+Many of our clients own 15, 30, or more units across multiple properties financed through our programs.
+We evaluate overall portfolio performance rather than counting addresses.

 Do I need a property management company to qualify?